How The Daily Caller is like the old Oakland Raiders

 NBC News’ Chuck Todd had author and New York Times ethicist Chuck Klosterman on his “The Daily Rundown” show this morning.
 I’m a fan of his writing, having already devoured his new book: I Wear The Black Hat: Grappling with Villains (Real and imagined).

-Some of Klosterman’s villains are serious (Hitler and O.J.); others are less serious (The Eagles).
+Some of Klosterman’s villains are serious (Hitler and O.J.); others are less serious (The Eagles musical group).
 But my favorite chapter is on the Oakland Raiders.
 In reading it, I began to see some parallels with another organization I’m quite fond of.